On the convex characterisation of the set of unital quantum channels: Introduction

 \section{Introduction}

-Quantum channels provide the most general characterisation of an arbitrary evolution of a quantum system and represent a vital ingredient in establishing quantum computing and communication.
+Quantum channels provide the most general characterisation of the arbitrary evolution of quantum systems and represent a vital ingredient in establishing quantum computing and communication.
 For instance, in quantum key distribution protocols, the amount of overall noise in the quantum channel determines the rate at which secret bits are distributed between authorised parties.
-Quantum channels serve as a departure point for areas of intensive study, including quantum tomographic protocols, quantum simulation, and quantum channel capacity.
-In the particular case concerning channel capacity, whereas classical channels centre on the transmission of classical information, quantum channels offer a variety of transmission possibilities including classical information, entanglement-assisted classical information, private classical information and quantum information.
+Mathematically, quantum channels are characterised as completely positive trace-preserving (CPT) linear mappings between density matrices.
+An interesting class of these maps are the unital completely positive trace-preserving (UCPT) maps which are those quantum channels sending the noisiest state of the system, the maximally-mixed state, to itself.
+There are several good reasons to consider unital quantum maps instead of general quantum channels.
+For low-dimensional systems, the additional constraint required by unitality often simplifies problems and allows for a geometrical intuition of the state space.
+Some crucial advances in quantum information theory like the parametrization of qubit channels are closely connected to the prior characterization of the structure of the set of unital maps \cite{Ruskai2002, Fujiwara1999}.